questdb/documentation/clients/java_ilp.md

 This sample configures a client to use HTTP transport with TLS enabled for a connection to a QuestDB server.
 It also instructs the client to authenticate using HTTP Basic Authentication.

+When using QuestDB Enterprise, authentication can also be done via REST token.
+Please check the [RBAC docs](/docs/operations/rbac/#authentication) for more info.

 <RemoteRepoExample name="ilp-http-auth" lang="java" header={false} />